-- we have a deed or certificate of succession showing who the deceased's heirs are and there are no tax or social security debts due (your personal estates expert will be happy to give you details of how and where you can get this documentation)
+- We have a deed or certificate of succession showing who the deceased's heirs are and there are no tax or social security debts due (your estates team will give you details of how and where you can get this documentation)

-- all the heirs have signed a declaration instructing us how the assets should be distributed
+- KBC has received instructions from the heirs or notary public how the assets should be distributed

 1 KBC has calculated this amount based on the statutory conditions, but does not take into account the amount that you may receive from another bank to cover living expenses.
 If you withdraw or transfer more money in total than the maximum limits provided for by the law, then what you withdraw above these limits will be deducted from your share in the joint assets, common property or estate.
 Furthermore, you hereby carry out an act of acceptance.
 This means you can no longer reject the estate, or accept it subject to the 'benefit of inventory'.

 2 European Union countries, plus Iceland, Liechtenstein and Norway

 At KBC, you have a whole team assisting you in winding up the banking and insurance affairs after the death of your loved one.